apache/trafficcontrol/blueprints/user.permissions.md

 This should be removed.

 The Roles' details pages will need to be augmented with controls for adding and removing Permissions.
-The Permissions available for adding to a user should include an autocompletion of those known by Traffic Portal to exist, but shouldn't restrict the addition of Permissions not known to exist to accomodate running older versions of Traffic Portal with newer versions of Traffic Ops, as
+The Permissions available for adding to a Role should include an autocompletion of those known by Traffic Portal to exist, but shouldn't restrict the addition of Permissions not known to exist to accomodate running older versions of Traffic Portal with newer versions of Traffic Ops, as